Subspace clustering in high-dimensions: Phase transitions & Statistical-to-Computational gap: Main theoretical results

 \begin{result} In the proportional high-dimensional limit where $n,d,s\to\infty$ with fixed ratios $\rho = \sfrac{s}{d}$, $\alpha=\sfrac{n}{d}$ and fixed $\lambda, k$, the correlation between the ground truth $(\mat{U}_{\star}, \mat{V}_{\star})$ and the AMP estimators $(\hat{\mat{U}}_{\amp}^{t}, \hat{\mat{V}}_{\amp}^{t})$ at iterate $t$,

 satisfy the following \emph{state evolution equations}:

 Moreover, the asymptotic performance of is simply given by:

 \end{result} Result \ref{res:se} is a consequence from the general theory connecting AMP algorithms to their state evolution (SE) \cite{SE_PRF}.
 In the context of low-rank matrix factorization, a derivation of the state evolution equations above from Algorithm \ref{alg:lowramp} were first provided for the rank-one case in \cite{deshpande2014information,fletcher2018iterative} and were extended to general rank and denoising functions in \cite{PHD,GMM_CL}.
 A crucial observation is that Result \ref{res:se} is intimately related to Result \ref{res:stat}.
-Indeed, the state evolution equations \eqref{eq:se_eq} coincide exactly with running gradient descent on the potential defined in eq.~\eqref{eq:app:phi}!
-However, while the performance of the statistically optimal estimator $\hat{\mat{U}}_{\bo}$ is given by the global minima of the potential $\Phi_{\rs}$, the performance of the AMP estimator $\hat{\mat{U}}_{\amp}$ is given by the minima achieved by gradient descent: i.e. the one closest the initialization $\mat{M}_{u}^{t=0}$.
-Therefore, studying both the statistical and algorithmic limitations of clustering in high-dimensions boils down to the study of the minima of the potential $\Phi_{\rs}$, see App.~\ref{sec:app:potential} for further details. \looseness=-1
+Indeed, the state evolution equations \eqref{eq:se_eq} coincide exactly with running gradient descent on the potential defined in eq.~\eqref{eq:app:phi}.
+While the performance of the statistically optimal estimator $\hat{\mat{U}}_{\bo}$ is given by the fixed point with the minimal value of the potential $\Phi_{\rs}$, the performance of the AMP estimator $\hat{\mat{U}}_{\amp}$ is described by the closest minima to the initialization $\mat{M}_{u}^{t=0}$.
+Therefore, studying both the statistical and algorithmic limitations of clustering in high-dimensions boils down to the study of the minima of the potential $\Phi_{\rs}$, see App.~\ref{sec:app:potential} for further details.
+The identification of a subspace clustering problem with a matrix factorization one allows us to leverage the rich literature from this field.
+However, analyzing these formulas is far from trivial and consitutes a considerable technical challenge.
+The major difficulty is to find a suitable parametrization of the overlap matrices that reduces the number of parameters to be tracked, we discuss this in detail in Sec.~\ref{sec:main:k2}.
+Moreover, we find the scaling ansatz in the high-sparsity limit that closes the equations on amenable quantities in order to find analytically the statistical-to-computational gap for the large-rank setting, see Sec.~\ref{sec:main:small}.
+However, we stress that we did not take all the necessary precautions to claim full rigor. e.g. prove formally that the minimum is unique (although we checked all these both analytically and numerically). \looseness=-1